Hieudinh1308/Income_Classification_ML_Pipelines/README.md

 ## How to use the model

-Open your terminal and run these commands
+Open your terminal and run this command

 ```
 docker pull hieudinhpro/census_api:v1